TheThingsNetwork/workshops/README.md

 ## Send Sensor Data

 Instead of sending 1 byte, we're going to send real sensor data.
 But first, we need to connect our sensors.
-In this workshop, we will use a water and a temperature sensor.
+In this workshop, we will use a temperature sensor.

 ### Connect the Sensors